Kingman9407/AI-ignite/README.md

 The backend and frontend must be run separately.

 Backend → FastAPI (Python)
-the back end in the app folder move out to run properly
+the back end is in the app folder move out to run properly

 Frontend → Next.js / React app